Have Fork, Will Explore: Craft Beer in Aruba

 With the North American market accounting for the largest share of tourism here on the island, several distributors have begun to fill this growing craft beer niche.
-A representative of Bourbon Express, a locally owned distribution company that imports a wide array of craft beer, shares, “Variety is key.
+Taylor Escobedo, craft beer specialist and sales manager for Bourbon Express, a locally owned distribution company that imports a wide array of craft beer, shares, “Variety is key.
 Restaurants and bars are recognizing that a diverse and plentiful beer menu is just as important as a diverse wine list.”
 Rotation of selection is also key, as well as seasonal offerings.
 “Over the summer, craft beers with hints of fruits like strawberries and peaches are sought after, while in the autumn, beers with pumpkin come into seasonal popularity.”

 Like wine, craft beer is also being paired with food.
 With so many flavor profiles in craft beer (you can find sweet, toasted, nutty, fruity, spicy, earthy, smoky, buttery, and on and on), foodies can opt to pair food and beer based on both contrasting and complementary components.
 Visitors to Aruba who want to get their fill of seafood fresh from Aruba’s waters might want to choose a craft beer with notes of fruit or spice to bring out the salinity and natural sweetness of the dish.
 An Aruban stoba (stew) made with beef or goat will pair well with a beer with malty and sweet or dark and roasted notes that complement the rich stew flavors.
 Having a cocktail hour with some Dutch Gouda cheese and fruit?
 Skip the wine and try a pale ale or Belgian-style tripel that cuts through the fat and cleanses the palate.